Sharma-Hrishabh/archiveport/index.md

 <br>

+### OPENSOURCE
+**OpenSCAD**: A constant contributor to OpenSCAD Software.
+Have worked on improving their text editor and parser enhancements.

 ### PROJECTS
 **TLR** - TLR enables the users to report crime anonymously on the spot.
 Based on the voting procedure and helpfulness of the report, the reporter is incentivised in the form of TLR Tokens automatically through Smart Contracts.